COVID-19 Project Mons Belgium

 Yeukai Mashingaidze

-Yeukai is a qualified finance and operations professional with 15 years of financial experience and 11 years of management experience at country and project management levels in these areas.
-She possesses a bachelor's degree in Economics and a Master's Degree in Business Intelligence.
-She is also a certified Program Management professional.
+Yeukai Mashingaidze is the Treasurer of the Board of Doctors Without Borders (MSF) Southern Africa and a seasoned finance and operations professional with over 15 years of financial experience and 11 years in senior management roles at country and project levels.
+She holds a Bachelor’s degree in Economics, a Master’s degree in Business Intelligence, and is a certified Programme Management Professional.

-She spent almost 6 years with MSF Belgium in the Zimbabwe Coordination as deputy Finance Coordinator and then Finance Coordinator from 2012 to 2018.
-She had financial oversight of various projects encompassing HIV/TB, SGBV, NCDs, Wash and reproductive health during this time.
-This exposure gave Yeukai a strong health programming perspective.
+She spent nearly six years with MSF Belgium in Zimbabwe, serving as Deputy Finance Coordinator and later Finance Coordinator from 2012 to 2018.
+During this time, she provided financial oversight across projects in HIV/TB, sexual and gender-based violence, non-communicable diseases, WASH, and reproductive health, gaining a strong health programming perspective.

 Spencer Botolo